Policies and procedures

 - Read more about the Immigration and International Student Advice Team

-This document sets out the procedure for an interruption, suspension or withdrawal from your studies at London South Bank University.Interruption, Suspension and Withdrawal Procedure (PDF File 274 KB)
+This document sets out the procedure for an interruption or withdrawal from your studies at the University.Interruption and Withdrawal Procedure (PDF File 163 KB)

 The University's Research Degrees Code of Practice covers: academic awards, the application process, registration period, research and professional development, supervision, progression, examination, PhD by published work, higher doctorates, appeals on examination result and graduation.

-This Code of Practice applies to the following awards: Masters by Research (MA/MSc), MPhil, PhD, PhD by Published Work, Professional Doctorates, Higher Doctorates.Research Degrees Code of Practice (PDF File 1,674 KB)
+This Code of Practice applies to the following awards: Masters by Research (MA/MSc), MPhil, PhD, PhD by Published Work, Professional Doctorates and Higher Doctorates.Research Degrees Code of Practice (PDF File 1,581 KB)

-The University's Student Appeals Procedure describes the processes for students to appeal against academic decisions of the University; in other words decisions relating to the administration of the marking process, progression and the awarding of qualifications.Student Appeals Procedure (PDF File 283 KB)
+The Student Appeals Procedure describes the processes for students to appeal against academic decisions by the University; in other words decisions relating to the administration of the marking process, progression and the awarding of qualifications.Student Academic Appeals Procedure (PDF File 123 KB)

-- Make an Appeal (web link to Student Portal)
+- Make an Appeal (links to Student Portal)

 - Student Complaint Form (PDF File 56 KB)